amendelson/usc-course-spring-2019/week3/README.md

 ---

 ### Homework
-* Submit story pitch for group data story, including ideas for story and graphic.
+* Submit story pitch for group data story, including ideas for story and graphic, and what datasets you could use.
 Due by SUNDAY @ 5.